Lockn' Festival: 2020

-Celebrating Phil Lesh's 80th Birthday.
-Was initially set for mid-June but was deferred due to the 2020 coronavirus pandemic and ensuing quarantine.
-A suggested date of October 2-4 had been proposed.
-Confirmed artists on the initially released lineup included the Phil Lesh Quintet featuring Warren Haynes, Jimmy Herring, John Molo and Rob Barraco (four sets total, two with David Crosby), Brandi Carlile, Bruce Hornsby and the Noise Makers, Gov't Mule, Goose, The Chain Gang (featuring Devon Allman, Duane Betts, Cody + Luther Dickinson, Samantha Fish, John Ginty and Berry Oakley Jr.) playing Rumours (album), Yola (singer), Grateful Shred, Oteil + Friends (featuring Eric Krasno, Jeff Sipe, Jason Crosby, John Kimoch, Jen Hartswick, James Casey, Alfreda Gerald, Junior Mack and Tom Guarna), David Crosby, Mike Gordon, Black Pumas, Garcia Peoples, Kendall Street Company, Keller Williams' Grateful Gospel, Midnight North, The War and Treaty, Meute (band), Railroad Earth featuring Peter Rowan playing Old & In the Way (album), Electric Hot Tuna, Leon Bridges, and Joe Russo's Almost Dead featuring Phil Lesh and John Mayer.
-There is an additional "Steal Your Thursday," with performances by The Marcus King Band, Dark Star Orchestra, Brandon "Taz" Neiderauer, Rose Hill, and others.
-Garcia's Forest will have performances by Circles Around the Sun, BoomBox with Backbeat Brass, Ghost-Note (band), Ace of Cups and David Gans and Fragile Thunder, and The VIP lounge will have performances by Phil Lesh, Jorma Kaukonen, and Keller Williams.
+Celebrating Phil Lesh's 80th birthday, the festival was initially set for mid-June but was deferred due to the 2020 COVID-19 pandemic and ensuing quarantine.
+A suggested date of October 2–4 had been proposed, but the festival ended up being cancelled.
+Confirmed artists on the initially released lineup included the Phil Lesh Quintet featuring Warren Haynes, Jimmy Herring, John Molo and Rob Barraco (four sets total, two with David Crosby), Brandi Carlile, Bruce Hornsby and the Noise Makers, Gov't Mule, Goose, the Chain Gang (featuring Devon Allman, Duane Betts, Cody + Luther Dickinson, Samantha Fish, John Ginty and Berry Oakley Jr.) playing Rumours, Yola (singer), Grateful Shred, Oteil + Friends (featuring Eric Krasno, Jeff Sipe, Jason Crosby, John Kimoch, Jen Hartswick, James Casey, Alfreda Gerald, Junior Mack and Tom Guarna), David Crosby, Mike Gordon, Black Pumas, Garcia Peoples, Kendall Street Company, Keller Williams' Grateful Gospel, Midnight North, the War and Treaty, Meute, Railroad Earth featuring Peter Rowan playing Old & In the Way, Electric Hot Tuna, Leon Bridges, and Joe Russo's Almost Dead featuring Phil Lesh and John Mayer.
+There was to be an additional "Steal Your Thursday," with performances by the Marcus King Band, Dark Star Orchestra, Brandon "Taz" Neiderauer, Rose Hill, and others.
+Garcia's Forest was to have performances by Circles Around the Sun, BoomBox with Backbeat Brass, Ghost-Note, Ace of Cups and David Gans and Fragile Thunder, and the VIP lounge was to have performances by Phil Lesh, Jorma Kaukonen, and Keller Williams.

+2021

+The 2021 festival was moved from October to three separate shows on the weekends of August 13–15, August 20–22, and August 27–29.